 Those with type 2 diabetes are required to change their lifestyle in order to limit the long-term effects of the condition.
 Doctors advise that patients do the following to help avoid the condition in the first place, or to help limit the effects:

 2 Maintain a healthy weight / lose weight

 3 Take part in regular exercise

 5 Eat a healthy, balanced diet

 Medication may eventually be required to help control a patient’s blood glucose levels.
-If these tablets are not effective then Type 2 patients may also be required to inject themselves with insulin on a daily basis.
+If these tablets are not effective then type 2 patients may also be required to inject themselves with insulin on a daily basis.

 Help The Cause

 To find out how you can take part in World Diabetes Day, please take a look at the #WorldDiabetesDay hashtag on social media outlets such as Twitter.
 If you need any specific help regarding your condition or if you’re worried you may have diabetes, please consult your doctor.
 An alarm from Careline365 can be useful if you suffer from diabetes.
-This is a condition which qualifies you for VAT Exemption so you can pay reduced rates when your order your careline personal alarm.
+This is a condition that qualifies you for VAT Exemption so you can pay reduced rates when your order your Careline personal alarm.